This post is all about making a vision board.

 “The tragedy in life doesn’t lie in not reaching your goal.
 The tragedy lies in having no goal to reach.”– Benjamin Mays

 I feel like even though so many people talk about vision boards and so many successful people swear by them, they still have the reputation of being a silly activity for superstitious hippies or naive teenagers.
-And if that’s what you think I want to tell you, you’re missing out.
-You’re missing out on a great tool for goal setting, for clearing your head, for self-care, and for setting yourself up for success.
+And if that’s what you think I want to tell you, you’re missing out on a great tool for goal setting, for clearing your head, for self-care, and for setting yourself up for success.

 First things first, what even is a vision board?